luke-h1/pulse/note.md

     * /user/me - my profile with edit toggles
     * Footer
     * Look into boilerplate-graphql for styling

-  * Auth - Github for now (maybe google down the line)
-  * Styling - via vanilla extract
   * WYSWIG editor with @editorjs
-  * Migrate away from express-apollo to @apollo/server